OpenFTC/OpenRC_2017-18/README.md

 This system allows pull requests and enhancements to the code of the entire SDK, and can allow teams to understand the structure and functionality of the whole system.

+This version keeps the OnBotJava and Blocks programming system.
+If your team doesn't use these, you may want to look into [OpenFTC-app-turbo](https://github.com/OpenFTC/OpenFTC-app-turbo), which helps to decrease deploy times.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.